tuantruong2206/myowncoin/doc/tor.md

 manual configuration.
 This will positively affect the number of available .onion nodes.

-This new feature is enabled by default if Bitcoin Core is listening, and a connection to Tor can be made.
+This new feature is enabled by default if Nilabit Core is listening, and a connection to Tor can be made.
 It can be configured with the `-listenonion`, `-torcontrol` and `-torpassword` settings.
 To show verbose debugging information, pass `-debug=tor`.